-Dip powder is unlike anything else – it’s durable, natural-looking and comes in a massive range of colours.
-Just like every manicure style, there are pros and cons, but overall its a great alternative to acrylic, gel and traditional polishes.
+Dip powder is unlike anything else – it’s durable, natural-looking, and comes in a massive range of colors.
+Just like every manicure style, there are pros and cons, but overall it’s a great alternative to acrylic, gel, and traditional polishes.
 If you’re looking to switch your fingernail game up a bit, find out everything you need to know about SNS.

 What are SNS Nails?

 SNS or dip nails are entirely different from your average manicure.
 Instead of using a polish, these designs are made with powder.
-Just as the name suggests, you dip your fingernails into a pot of coloured powder, secure the colour with a bonding liquid, repeat the process a few times and voila – you have beautiful and stylish nails!
+Just as the name suggests, you dip your fingernails into a pot of colored powder, secure the color with a bonding liquid, repeat the process a few times, and voila – you have beautiful and stylish nails!

 SNS Nails Pros and Cons